pytorch/audio/examples/pipeline_wavernn/README.md

-This is an example pipeline for WaveRNN vocoder using the WaveRNN model trained on LJSpeech.
+This is an example vocoder pipeline using the WaveRNN model trained with LJSpeech.
 WaveRNN model is based on the implementation from [this repository](https://github.com/fatchord/WaveRNN).
 The original implementation was introduced in "Efficient Neural Audio Synthesis".
 WaveRNN and LJSpeech are available in torchaudio.

 ### Usage